codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 I've not told you something about container tags.
 They are simply used to group other HTML elements and produce no effect on the output.

-Let's add this line of code right before the `<nav>`, save file and refresh your web browser again:
+Add this line of code to the top of your HTML document (before the `<nav>`), save file and refresh your web browser again:

 `<link rel="stylesheet" href="https://codenart.github.io/css/atree.css">`